shafiahmed/aenism/source/posts/2014-01-26-child-mind.html.markdown

 ![Solution](http://farm3.staticflickr.com/2890/12143753226_66a141e5eb_z.jpg)

-Con­jur­ing com­plex math­e­mat­i­cal equa­tions may make you look smart but to become truly cre­ative you need to be able to lib­er­ate your mind from the the shell of knowl­edge, edu­ca­tion and adul­ti­fi­ca­tion you have accu­mu­lated.
+Con­jur­ing com­plex math­e­mat­i­cal equa­tions may make you look smart but to become truly cre­ative you need to be able to lib­er­ate your mind from the the burden of knowl­edge, edu­ca­tion and banality you have accu­mu­lated.
 Only then can you think like a child again.

 ###Answer to the numbers question

 The ques­tion has noth­ing to do with math­e­mat­ics.
 Look for the closed loops or shapes in each num­ber and count them.
 In 0, 6, 8 and 9.
 8 has two of them.
 2581 has two.
 The answer is 2.

+---

+_First published in my old website and reposted on [Lifehacker](http://lifehacker.com/5899592/overthinking-and-your-child+like-mind)._